-At 1 August 2018 the investment portfolio was valued at £4.957 million.
-The investment income received during the year was £138,000 which equates to 2.8% of the opening valuation.
-The portfolio value had risen to £5.370 million by 31 July 2019 representing annual growth of 8.3%.
-These two elements give a combined total return of 11.1% which is in excess of the target of "inflation plus 4%".
+At 1 August 2019 the investment portfolio was valued at £5.370 million.
+The investment income received during the year was £113,000 which equates to 2.1% of the opening valuation.
+The portfolio value fell to £4.862 million by 31 July 2020 representing annual decline of 9.46%.
+These performances are below the objectives set, but reflect the global market movements in the financial performances resulting from the coronavirus pandemic.